 2013 LMU Golf Classic from Pacific Palms

-Dr. William S. Husak, who was hired as Director of Intercollegiate Athletics in 1998, begins his 16th year at Loyola Marymount University.
-Those 16 years just happen to be the most prolific in LMU Athletics history as Husak has focused on his mission of winning championships, achieving success in the classroom through graduating all student-athletes in four years and helping them grow as individuals as they move on to the next stages of their life.
+Dr. William S. Husak, who was hired as Director of Intercollegiate Athletics in 1998, is his 18th year at Loyola Marymount University in 2015-16.
+Those 18 years just happen to be the most prolific in LMU Athletics history as Husak has focused on his mission of winning championships, achieving success in the classroom through graduating all student-athletes in four years and helping them grow as individuals as they move on to the next stages of their life.

-Off the field, the Lions continue to rank among the best in the West Coast Conference and in the west in the NCAA's APR and Graduation Rate, and in 2012-13, a record 227 student-athletes claimed NCAA National Academic Honors.
+Off the field, the Lions continue to rank among the best in the West Coast Conference and in the west in the NCAA's APR and Graduation Rate.

 Husak attributes the success that has come on the field and classroom from the commitment to athletics from the University as a whole and people within it.

-Since he took over the program, the coaching and administrative staffs that lend support to the more than 450 student-athletes has more than doubled in size with the addition of assistant coaches, support staff and the transition from part-time to full-time coaches.
-A full-time head coach will lead 19 of the varsity sports sponsored at LMU.
+Since he took over the program, the coaching and administrative staffs that lend support to the more than 400 student-athletes has more than doubled in size with the addition of assistant coaches, support staff and the transition from part-time to full-time coaches.
+A full-time head coach will lead every NCAA sport sponsored at LMU.
 When Husak took over, only nine of the programs were led by full-time head coach.

 The final major piece to LMU Athletics' growth and success has been through the University's commitment to facilities.
-Since he has taken over, $25 million has been put into athletic facilities.
-That list includes the brand new Lions' Athletic Center, the Leavey Center, the Burns Aquatics Center, Smith Field and the addition of lights to Page Stadium and Sullivan Field to name a few.
+Since he has taken over, $27 million has been put into athletic facilities.
+That list includes the brand new Lions' Athletic Center, the Leavey Center, the Burns Aquatics Center, Smith Field, the addition of lights to Page Stadium and Sullivan Field, and the installation of a new state of the art scoreboard in Gersten Pavilion this year to name a few.

 As for the Leavey Center, it houses the offices and team suite areas of all sports except the aquatics programs, who are in the Burns Center.
 The University dedicated more than 7,000 square feet within the Center for the Athletics Department, giving the 21 programs top-of-the-line offices and work space.